Dan-my/aawsa-billing-portal/README.md

     firebase deploy --only hosting
     ```
     *Note: For a Next.js app with server-side features, Firebase now has experimental support for deploying directly.
 When initializing, you might be prompted to use a web framework.
 If so, select Next.js, and Firebase will handle setting up Cloud Functions for you.*

 ---

-### **Other Cloud Providers**
-You can also deploy this application to major cloud providers, although these methods are typically more advanced:
-*   **AWS (Amazon Web Services):** Using services like AWS Amplify or containerizing your app for ECS/Fargate.
-*   **Google Cloud:** Using Cloud Run for a containerized deployment or App Engine.
-*   **Microsoft Azure:** Using Azure App Service or Azure Static Web Apps.

----